 I lived in what is called an 80/20 building.
 Although it’s a luxury high rise and 80% of the tenants pay market rate, 20% are poor or working class New Yorkers paying reduced rents.
 The landlord gets a ten-year tax abatement in exchange for joining this program.
 I preferred living with a mix of neighbors.
 There were teachers, postmen and other municipal employees but also pensioners and others on some form of public assistance.
 I’d lived in buildings where my neighbors were venture capitalists, traders and lawyers, even movie stars.
 I preferred the sense of community in an 80/20 building

 The Costa Rican grandmother soon returned with a United Nations delegation: twelve neighbors from the Caribbean, Asia and South America.
 I assisted an eighty-year old Mexican man without a word of English wheel the TV into the elevator and across the lobby back to his apartment.
 Through a translator he declared he would ship this quarter-ton television back to Mexico!
+We also talked about the assisted living communities and how he’s been looking to go to one.
+I told him about this assisted care design guide that will help him decide on a place to go.
 They took everything that was not being sent to Florida and when the woman from Tobago asked if she could have the sundries from my two bathrooms I asked that she leave only the toothbrush and a bar of soap.

 I opened the pantry.
 “Anyone here want tuna fish?”